-FCS_COP.1.1/RSA

-The TSF shall perform the modular exponentiation part of RSA signature generation and verification in accordance with a specified cryptographic algorithm Rivest-Shamir-Adleman (RSA:standard RSA and RSA-CRT) and cryptographic key sizes from 1280-bit up to 2048-bit with 2-bit granularity that meet the following standard: [12] section 6.2 and 6.3.
+FCS_COP.1.1/RSA The TSF shall perform the modular exponentiation part of RSA signature generation and verification in accordance with a specified cryptographic algorithm Rivest-Shamir-Adleman (RSA:standard RSA and RSA-CRT) and cryptographic key sizes from 1280-bit up to 2048-bit with 2-bit granularity that meet the following standard: [ISO/IEC14888-2:2008]] section 6.2 and 6.3.

-Note 1: In context of signature generation only the modular exponentiation, i.e. only Step 2 of [12], section the embedded software developer.

-6.2 and in addition the check of the message's length are implemented.
-Especially the proper use of a format mechanism (including the related hash algorithm) is in the responsibility of the ambedded coftware developer.
+Note 1: In context of signature generation only the modular exponentiation, i.e. only Step 2 of [ISO14888-2:2008], section 6.2 and in addition the check of the message's length are implemented.
+Especially the proper use of a format mechanism (including the related hash algorithm) is in the responsibility of the embedded software developer.

-Note 2: In context of signature verification only the modular exponentiation, i.e. only the part asking to compute $G^ = S^v$ mod n in Step 1 of [12], section 6.3 is implemented.
+Note 2: In context of signature verification only the modular exponentiation, i.e. only the part asking to compute $G^ = S^v \mod n$ in Step 1 of [ISO/IEC14888-2:2008], section 6.3 is implemented.
 Especially the proper check of a signatures format (including the related hash algorithm) is in the responsibility of the embedded software developer.